Coronavirus: Belgium hit hard by second pandemic wave | DW | 20.10.2020

 "We are dropping like flies," one of the organizers told broadcaster RTL.
 Layla, a nurse, told journalists that they had to keep working even if they tested positive and had a fever.
 This could mean, she said, other patients and family members will get infected.

 Medical staff are angry that promises made in spring have not been kept.
 "Back then, people would applaud every evening," said Layla.
-But this had not led to the hiring of additional nurses.
+But that appreciation has not led to the hiring of additional nurses.
 Jean-Michel Hougardy, the medical director at Erasmus, is on their side.
 "We need to hire more staff to care for COVID-19 patients, and for other patients, too."

 This article has been translated from German by Benjamin Restle.